mosiac/Social-Login-for-Prestashop/README.md

 Social Login for Prestashop
 ===========================

-This Prestashop module adds social login on an Prestashop website letting users log in through their existing IDs such as Facebook, Twitter, Google, Yahoo and over 15 more!
-Other than social login, this plugin also provides User Profile Data and Social Analytics.
+This module adds Social Login on a Prestashop website, letting users log in through their existing accounts on popular networks such as Facebook, Twitter, Google, Yahoo and over 15 more!

+Other than social login, this plugin also provides rich User Profile Data and Social Analytics.

 Demo website
 ===

-Social Login for Prestashop
+<a href="http://prestashop.loginradius.com" target="_blank">Social Login for Prestashop</a>

 Plugin key features
 ===
 Social Login with over 20 ID providers

-Unlimited users*

 Store user profile data in your Prestashop database